AM I REQUIRED TO GET A COVID TEST / VACCINATION?

 CAN MY FAMILY OR FRIENDS VISIT?

-Yes there are a variety of relatively cheap accommodation options close to the station ($75/night upwards).
-We can share our contacts with you once on island.
-If needed necessary for the research, we expect volunteers to work during these visits, however, we are flexible and will give you time off if our schedule allows.
+Yes, however friends and family cannot stay at the Station.
+There are a variety of relatively cheap accommodation options close to the station ($100/night upwards).
+We can share our contacts with you when in the planning stages.
+Ideally, the visit would not overlap with any Courses or important pre-scheduled projects.
+We expect volunteers to work during these visits, however, we are flexible and will try give you time off if our schedule allows.
+Please note that flights, meals, activities, accommodations etc are not the responsibility of the Shark Lab

 CAN YOU DESCRIBE THE RECRUITMENT PROCESS?